 - I I (Incomplete) codes will be used when a student has not been able to complete required coursework due to lawful absences or other extenuating circumstances.
-I codes will be converted to an appropriate letter grade according to Implementation Procedures Section III.F.1. - N/A N/A (Not Available) codes will be used when transfer students (in-county or from out-of-county) are missing marking period and/or assessment grades.
+I codes will be converted to an appropriate letter grade according to Implementation Procedures Section II.F.1. - N/A N/A (Not Available) codes will be used when transfer students (in-county or from out-of-county) are missing grades from one marking period and/or assessment grades.
 Courses with N/A codes will receive credit and will be calculated into the cumulative GPA.
 The final grade will be the average of the remaining quarters or assessment grades.
 N/A codes may also be used as a place holder for non-traditional courses until the marking period and/or assessment grades are recorded at the end of the semester.
+If an N/A code is needed for another reason, counselors should request permission from the Office of School Counseling.